iaifi/iaifi.github.io/journal-club.md

 ## Spring 2023 Journal Clubs

-* **Manuel Szewc, Postdoc, University of Cincinnati**
-  * **March 14, 2023, 11:00am-12:00pm**
-  * *Modeling Hadronization with Machine Learning*
-  * Abstract: A fundamental part of event generation, hadronization is currently simulated with the help of fine-tuned empirical models.
-In this talk, I'll present MLHAD, a proposed alternative for hadronization where the empirical model is replaced by a surrogate Machine Learning-based model to be ultimately data-trainable.
-I'll detail the current stage of development and discuss possible ways forward.

 * **Daniel Murnane, Postdoc Researcher, Berkeley Lab**
   * **March 21, 2023, 11:00am-12:00pm**
   * *Multi-Tasking ML for Point Clouds at the LHC*